sumanmukherjee03/practice-and-katas/k8s/CKA/22-cluster-upgrade.README.md

 ### cluster upgrade

 Permissible versions of components during a cluster upgrade.
-The version is controlled by the kube-apiserver.
+The version of the cluster is mainly controlled by the kube-apiserver.
 Here if X is 1.16, then X-1 will be 1.15 and X+1 will be 1.17
 ```
 kube-apiserver : X